norairlabs/docs-norairlabs-com/docs/sdk/protocol/terminlogy-and-definitions.md

 ## OBCS (On-Board Computer System)
 The On-Board Computer System (OBCS) is a computer system that manages communications and interfaces between a serial device and a joystick device with a user computer.
-It comprises the CPORT and the J-PORT.
+It comprises the C-PORT and the J-PORT.

 ## C-PORT (Communications Port)
 The C-Port, short for Communications Port, is a component of the OBCS.
 It is a high-speed serial